jundalisay/spblist/content/en/research/other/alien/essassani/being.md

 {{< /l >}}

+### Bigger Eyes Mean More access to Higher Mind

+The eyes are the window to another dimension.

+Some ETs have bigger eyes because they have more access to the higher mind.

+You can know another person by starting into his/her eyes.

 <!-- conscio pattern can be dealt with as if it were autonomous for the purpose of reflectivity.   -->